CleanroomMC/cleanroom-website/docs/groovy-script/mods/aether_legacy/enchanter.md

     output(Collection<ItemStack>)
     ```

 - `int`.
-Sets the time the recipe takes to compelte.
+Sets the time the recipe takes to complete.
 Requires greater than or equal to 0.
 (Default `0`).

     ```groovy:no-line-numbers
     time(int)